-- Employ ethical and responsible decision making and standards in accounting.
+Employ ethical and responsible decision making and standards in accounting.

 The MS in Accounting requires completion of eight core courses and two electives for a total of 10 courses (30 units).
 Some students may be required to complete up to six foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.

-The program takes just two years—or six 10-week terms—to complete and can be taken on a part- or full-time schedule.
+The program takes just two years—or six 8-week sessions—to complete and can be taken on a part- or full-time schedule.
 Classes are taught year-round and there are five start terms per year.
 Evening courses are available.

 Careers in Accounting

 For those aspiring to work in upwardly mobile positions as a controller, chief financial officer, or tax or audit specialist, an advanced degree in accounting is a must.

 Certified Public Accountants find work in a variety of industries—from nonprofit to corporate—in small, family-owned businesses and large accounting firms alike.
 Accounting also offers infinite opportunities for specialization; to name just a few:

 - assurance services;